-President Biden interviewed as part of special counsel investigation into classified documents
+Biden interviewed as part of special counsel investigation into handling of classified documents

 WASHINGTON (AP) — President Joe Biden has been interviewed as part of an independent investigation into his handling of classified documents, the White House said late Monday.
+It’s a possible sign that the investigation is nearing its end.

+Special counsel Robert Hur is investigating the improper retention of classified documents from Biden’s time as a U.S. senator and as vice president that were found at his Delaware home, as well as at a private office that he used in between his service in the Obama administration and becoming president.

-Spokesperson Ian Sams said in a statement that the interview was voluntary and conducted at the White House on Sunday and Monday.
-The interview concluded Monday, Sams said.
+Ian Sams, a spokesperson for the White House counsel’s office, said in a statement that the interview was voluntary and conducted at the White House on Sunday and Monday.

-The investigation is being led by special counsel Robert Hur, who was appointed by Attorney General Merrick Garland to oversee the politically sensitive matter to avoid conflicts of interest.
+In 2016, then-FBI Director James Comey announced his recommendation against criminal charges for Hillary Clinton over her handling of classified information just three days after agents interviewed her at FBI headquarters.

+Investigators with Hur’s office have already cast a broad net in the probe, interviewing a wide range of witnesses about their knowledge of how classified documents were handled.

-Sams reiterated that Biden and the White House are cooperating.
-He referred questions to the Justice Department.
+In his statement, Sams reiterated that Biden and the White House were cooperating.
+He referred any questions to the Justice Department.

 “As we have said from the beginning, the President and the White House are cooperating with this investigation, and as it has been appropriate, we have provided relevant updates publicly, being as transparent as we can consistent with protecting and preserving the integrity of the investigation,” Sams said.
 “We would refer other questions to the Justice Department at this time.”